duckdb/ducklake-web/faq.md

 <div class="qa-wrap" markdown="1">

-### Does DuckLake solve the “small files problem”?
+### How does DuckLake deal with the “small files problem”?

 <div class="answer" markdown="1">

-The “small files problem” is a well-known problem in data lake formats.
-It implies that data is stored in the form of many files with each file only containins a small amount of data.
+The “small files problem” is a well-known problem in data lake formats and occurs e.g. when data is inserted in small batches, yielding many small files with each storing only a small amount of data.
-DuckLake mitigates this problem by storing the metadata in a database system and making compaction simple but does not yet fully solve it.
-It's on the roadmap.
+DuckLake significantly mitigates this problem by storing the metadata in a database system (catalog database) and making the compaction step simple.
+DuckLake also harnesses the catalog database to stage data before serializing it into Parquet files.
+Further improvements are on the roadmap.

 </div>